All Episodes

 Obviously, Mike Pence, second in line, and then the president.

-In other words, before filing the Pfizer, was this misinformation being being used to hurt then candidate Trump to help Hillary Clinton?
+In other words, before filing the FISA, was this misinformation being used to hurt then-candidate Trump to help Hillary Clinton, a document she paid for based on Russian lies?

-Everything I have seen behind closed doors indicates the answer is yes.
+Everything I have seen behind closed doors indicates the answer is yes, that in fact, Christopher Steele's job wasn't just to create a fake dossier.

-In other words, like the Michael Lizakoff Yahoo's story, it came from Steele.
+In other words, like the Michael Isakoff-Yahoo story, it came from Steele.

 It's circular reporting.

-Except in this case, it was used to gain Pfizer warrants.
+Except in this case, it was used to gain FISA warrants.

 It was used to create an environment in which the attorney general recused himself and allowed a special prosecutor to be created by none other than Rod Rosenstein, who is part of that, in fact, pre-election conspiracy.

-If you tie Bruce Orr, his deep friendship and working relationship with Christopher Steele, and I assume, you know, I would also include Glenn Simpson or at least somebody from Fusion GPS, and then his wife working at Fusion GPS.
+If you tie Bruce Orr, his deep friendship and working relationship with Christopher Steele, and I assume, you know, that would also include Glenn Simpson or at least somebody from Fusion GPS and then his wife working at Fusion GPS.

 Do we know for sure she worked on this phony dossier?